 CONCLUSIONS: Our results indicate that certain gait characteristics better fit NPH than others.
 By focusing on the features that are caused by NPH and alleviated by LP and/or shunt placement, a more definitive NPH diagnosis can be attained.
 Additionally, our findings confirm a cumulative effect of continuous drainage via shunt placement may lead to increased improvement in NPH symptoms over LP results.

 Aged; Female; Gait Disorders, Neurologic; Humans; Hydrocephalus, Normal Pressure; Male; Middle Aged; Prospective Studies; Spinal Puncture; Ventriculoperitoneal Shunt

 Acta neurologica Scandinavica

 Digital Object Identifier (DOI)

 Song, Melissa; Lieberman, Abraham; Fife, Terry D.; Nielsen, Megan; Hayden, Sharon; Sabbagh, Marwan; and Shi, Jiong, "A prospective study on gait dominant normal pressure hydrocephalus."
 (2019).
-Neurology Articles.
+Neurology.
 316.